galvez-soriano/home/README.md

 # About me

-I am a PhD Candidate in Economics at the University of Houston.
-I previously worked as an economist at the Central Bank of Mexico
+I hold a PhD in Economics from the University of Houston.
+I obtained a BS in Agricultural Economics from Universidad Autónoma Chapingo and a MS in Economics from El Colegio de México

-I obtained a BS in Agricultural Economics from Universidad Autónoma Chapingo and an MS in Economics from El Colegio de México
+I previously worked as an economist at the Research Department of the Central Bank of Mexico

 My primary research fields include Labor Economics, Applied Econometrics and Economics of Education